Darin Ruf Player Props: Giants vs. Marlins

-After going 0-for-2 in his last game, Darin Ruf and the San Francisco Giants take on the Miami Marlins (who will start Jesus Luzardo) at 6:40 PM ET on Monday.
+On Wednesday, Darin Ruf (on the back of going 0-for-1) and the San Francisco Giants play the Miami Marlins, whose starting pitcher will be Trevor Rogers.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Tigers.
+He had a hitless performance in his most recent game (0-for-1) against the Marlins.

 Darin Ruf Game Info & Props vs. the Marlins